harinduRM/Metalminer/README.md

 ## Citation

-If you use MetalMiner in academic work, please cite this repository (update when you have a paper):
+If you use MetalMiner in academic work, please cite both the software repository and the associated ChemRxiv preprint:

 ```bibtex
 @software{metalminer,